00

 Full Audit Trail

-Versioned definitions, execution logs, budget tracking, and audience records.
+Historical tracking, execution logs, budget usage, and audience records.
 Nothing happens in the dark.

 Versions

-Every change to an automation creates a new version with a SHA-256 checksum.
-Previous versions are preserved.
+Every change to an automation creates a locked, new version.
+Previous versions are securely preserved for accountability.

 Runs